Scope of Functionality

-If a User has more than one Role assigned, they can switch between these roles using the selector in the top-right corner of the Socotra UI.
+If a User has both Namespace-Based and Tenant-Based Roles assigned, they can switch between these roles using the selector in the top-right corner of the Socotra UI.

 If a User has no Roles assigned, they will see a default informational page and will not be able to perform any useful actions.